tfabris/TomServo/README.md

 #### Ensure correct scaling:

   - Ensure that "Unit Scale" of the blender file is set to 2.275:
     - Select the "Scene" properties panel.
-Should be the lower right hand panel in the UI, select its fifth icon which is "Scene"), expand the "Units" section and ensure the Unit Scale is 2.275.
+Should be the lower right hand panel in the UI, select its fifth icon which is "Scene", expand the "Units" section and ensure the Unit Scale is 2.275.

 #### Activate surface textures: